awsdocs/amazon-personalize-developer-guide/doc_source/recommendations-batch.md

         }
     },
     jobInput =
-       {"s3DataSource": {"path": "S3 input path"}},
+       {"s3DataSource": {"path": "s3://<name of your S3 bucket>/<folder name>/<input JSON file name>"}},
     jobOutput =
-       {"s3DataDestination": {"path": "S3 output path"}}
+       {"s3DataDestination": {"path": "s3://<name of your S3 bucket>/<output folder name>/"}}
 )
 ```

 ------
 #### [ SDK for Java 2\.x ]

  Use the following `createPersonalizeBatchInferenceJob` method to create a batch inference job\.
-Pass the following as parameters: an Amazon Personalize service client, the solution version's ARN \(Amazon Resource Name\), a name for the job, the `bucket-name/file.csv` where you stored your input data \(s3InputDataSourcePath\), the `bucket-name/folder-name` of your output data location \(s3DataDestinationPath\), and your service\-linked role's ARN \(see [Creating an IAM role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\)\.
+Pass the following as parameters: an Amazon Personalize service client, the solution version's ARN \(Amazon Resource Name\), a name for the job, the Amazon S3 location where you stored your input data \(s3InputDataSourcePath\), the `bucket-name/folder name` of your output data location \(s3DataDestinationPath\), and your service\-linked role's ARN \(see [Creating an IAM role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\)\.
 We recommend using a different location for your output data \(either a folder or a different Amazon S3 bucket\)\.

 The example includes optional User\-Personalization recipe specific `itemExplorationConfig` fields: `explorationWeight` and `explorationItemAgeCutOff`\.
 Optionally include `explorationWeight` and `explorationItemAgeCutOff` values to configure exploration\.
 For more information, see [User\-Personalization recipe](native-recipe-new-item-USER_PERSONALIZATION.md)\.